MyThemeWay/mtw-boilerplate-graphics/README.md

 ### Note:
 > * `mtw-canvas-new` must have a <b>main.js</b> file
 > * your <b>canvas id attribute </b> setting is only used in production mode; in development mode it is always the default `mtw-canvas`
+> * if you switch/add a canvas in development mode, the result is displayed immediately after saving your changes
 > * to customize the fragment and/or vertex shaders, modify the <b>shaders.glslx</b> files
 > * [mtw-canvas-disks](https://github.com/MyThemeWay/mtw-canvas-disks "Get it") <b>[included] [default]</b>; Fragment shader is based on [CoordSys - intersection](https://www.shadertoy.com/view/lsfGDB "Check it out") [License: [MIT](https://www.shadertoy.com/view/lsfGDB "Go there"); Copyright: ©️ 2013 Inigo Quilez; Changes: made]
 > * [mtw-canvas-malachite](https://github.com/MyThemeWay/mtw-canvas-malachite "Get it") <b>[included]</b>; Fragment shader is based on [Glare of water](https://www.shadertoy.com/view/ttSGz3 "Check it out") [License: [CC&nbsp;BY&nbsp;3.0](https://www.shadertoy.com/view/ttSGz3 "Go there"); Copyright: ©️ 2019 Jan Mróz; Changes: made]